Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Results

 \subsection{RQ3: Uncertainty Estimation for Code Generation}

-{To answer this research question, we evaluate five LLMs designed for code tasks.
+{To answer this research question, we evaluate \responseline{seven} LLMs capable of code generation.
 Their performances are shown in Figure~\ref{fig:evaluation:code}.
 When evaluating the efficacy of uncertainty methods in identifying erroneous code, we treat the problem as a binary detection task.
-Code is labeled as 0 if completely correct (\eg, $Q=1$) and 1 if not.
+Code is labeled as 1 if completely correct (\eg, $Q=1$) and 0 if not.
 We take the uncertainty scores as indicators, and higher uncertainty suggests a greater likelihood of errors in the code.
-Subsequently, we calculate Area Under the Receiver Operating Characteristic Curve (AUC) scores for each method.
+Subsequently, we calculate the Area Under the Receiver Operating Characteristic Curve (AUC) scores for each method.
 The results are shown in Table~\ref{tab:evaluation_corrCode}.}

-{ \textbf{Uncertainty Measurement Techniques.}} {Even with the distinct task of code generation and the different evaluation metric of AUC, we still observe a similar trend on code generation tasks than on NLP tasks, i.e., \textit{sample-based} methods dominate across two different datasets and different LLMs.
-A nuanced distinction is that perturbation-based methods are less effective in pinpointing erroneous code.
-In NLP tasks, these methods account for 38.3\% (23/60) of the top-3 rankings across all settings.
-In contrast, they represent only 26.7\% (8/30) of the top-3 rankings in code generation tasks.}
+{ \textbf{Uncertainty Measurement Techniques.}} \responseline{Even with the distinct task of code generation and the different evaluation metrics of AUC, we can still observe a similar trend on code generation tasks than on NLP tasks, \ie, \textit{sample-based} methods dominate across two different datasets and diverse LLMs.
+Perturbation-based methods remain in second place, with single-inference methods ranking last overall.
+However, a nuanced distinction is that single-inference methods perform better in code generation tasks compared to other NLP tasks.
+Specifically, they achieved 3 top-1 AUC scores out of 14 cases (21.4\%), while for NLP tasks, they only secured one top-1 correlation out of 32 cases (3.13\%).
+One possible explanation is that programming languages are more deterministic than natural languages, which reduces the impact of language entropy~\cite{arora2023theory} on uncertainty estimation.}